Chapter 6 Data Interpretation & Storytelling

 6.4 Summary

 In this chapter, we learned about the role of the Data Interpretation and Storytelling phase of the HR analytics Project Life Cycle, including how to tell an effect story.
+To learn more about how we talk about statistical findings, please refer to the chapter on language considerations.

 References